Jack-A-Gray/Spotify-Statistics/README.md

 TrackID: Text - Unique identifier for each track
 And other attributes related to the musical and technical aspects of each track.

-Entity Relationship Diagram (ERD)
-Our ERD provides a structural overview of our database, showing key relationships and dependencies among various musical attributes and entities.
-This visual representation helps in understanding the interconnectivity and flow of data essential for our analysis.

-Relational Schema
-Based on the ERD, we developed a relational schema with five tables, optimizing data structure for efficient querying and analysis.
-This schema aids in dissecting the complex many-to-many relationships between songs and artists, essential for our multi-dimensional analysis.

 Accessing the Application
 To explore our interactive analysis and visualizations, visit our web application:
 Spotify Streams Project Application